APD History - How It All Began

 The Center for Disability Management (CDM) was formed with the objective to develop skilled human resources for the disability sector via RCA recognized courses.

 Azim Premji, Chairman of Wipro Limited, visited APD.
 He was very supportive of APD’s mission and began funding APD initiatives, particularly extending support to partners, via the Azim Premji Philanthropic Initiatives (APPI).

 This year was the beginning of APD’s greater involvement with government.
 The Government Interface unit at APD was launched with the objective to serve as a watchdog for the disability sector.

 This was a significant year for the disability sector with the announcement of the reviewed Disability Act, 2016.
 APD played a significant role with inputs for this version.

 With the passing of N.S.
-Hema, the founder of APD and a torchbearer for PwDs since over a century, APD’s Governing Board decided to institute the N.S.
+Hema, the founder of APD and a torchbearer for PwDs since decades, APD’s Governing Board decided to institute the N.S.
 Hema Award for Outstanding NGO in Disability in her memory.
 The award is given on the Founder’s Day, Oct 4th.

 APD received the Certificate of Accreditation from the Credibility Alliance.

 APD becomes a State Committee Member to recommend beneficiaries for Central Government grants.

 The government leased out a 5-acre land at Kyalasanahalli, Hennur Road for APD to run the Horticulture Training Programme PwDs of various categories.
 This was along the same lines as the one at Jeevan Bhimanagar which was running successfully.